botforge-robotics/nav2_mission_planner/README.md

 ## 📷 Camera Configuration

-After installation, you need to configure the camera image topic for the app to display your robot's camera feed.
+After installation, you can configure the camera image topic for the app to display your robot's camera feed, or run without camera functionality.

 ### Configure Camera Topic